Jack Palance: Career revival

 Palance had never been out of work since his career began, but his success on Ripley's Believe It or Not! and the international popularity of Bagdad Cafe (1987) created a new demand for his services in big-budget Hollywood films.

 He made memorable appearances as villains in Young Guns (1988) as Lawrence Murphy, Tango & Cash (1989) and Tim Burton's Batman (1989).
 He also performed on Roger Waters' first solo album release, The Pros and Cons of Hitch Hiking (1984), and was in Outlaw of Gor (1988) and Solar Crisis (1990).

 City Slickers

-Palance was then cast as cowboy Curly Washburn in the 1991 comedy City Slickers.
-He quipped:

-I don't go to California much any more.
+Palance was then cast as cowboy Curly Washburn in the 1991 comedy City Slickers, directed by Ron Underwood.
+He quipped:I don't go to California much any more.
 I live on a farm in Pennsylvania, about 100 miles from New York, so I can go into the city for dinner and a show when I want to.
 I also have a ranch about two hours from Los Angeles, but I don't go there very often at all...But I will always read a decent script when it is offered, and the script to City Slickers made sense.
 Curly (his character in the film) is the kind of man I would like to be.
 He is in control of himself, except for deciding the moment of his own death.
 Besides all that, I got paid pretty good money to make it.